Kyumar/Two-Factor-Authentication-Lib/README.md

 # Two-Factor-Authentication-Lib
 Simple lib to create secretkey and get the code with TOTP Algorithm

-Include GoogleAuthenticator in your project:
+Include Two-Factor-Authentication-Lib in your project:

 ## Maven